Skip to main content

 Recognizing signs of ADHD

 ADHD presents differently in individuals and is typically categorized into three types: inattentive, hyperactive-impulsive, or a combination of those types.
-Here are some common signs to watch for.
+Common signs include:

 Signs in children: